apache/thrift/doc/committers.md

        git push origin master

-1. Resolve the jira issue and set the following for the changelog
+1. Resolve the Jira issue and set the following for the changelog

   * Component the patch is for
   * fixVersion to the current version on master